tylerbsilva/rent-a-car/readme.md

 # Rent-A-Car

-A simple React + Redux implementation of a rental car search built off of the Hotline API.
-This will be turned into a free video series once the app is totally fleshed out.
+A simple React/Redux implementation of a rental car search built off of the Hotline API.
+This was for a coding test for a company.

 ## Running